bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-04.md

 2. Now write a client that connects to it and writes to a port.
 3. Test your methods on your own machine.
 4. Now publish your computer name and port number on the board in the lab.
-4. Start chatting with a few of your neighbors!
+4. Start chatting with a few of your neighbours!
 Describe what works and does not work.

 ### Step 2: Server can send message
 5. Extend your Server such that you can enter messages on the Server side as well, and extend your Client to receive and Display those messages.

-### Step 3: Simultaneous sending and recieving
+### Step 3: Simultaneous sending and receiving
 5. Now extend your Chatterbox such that it can simultaneously receive and send messages using Java Threads.

 ## For the bored: